nasa/fprime/docs/Tutorials/MathComponent/md/Tutorial.md

 operation, and a second operand.
 The operands have type `F32`, which represents a 32-bit floating-point number.
-The operation has type `MathOp`, which is the enum type we defined in the previous section.
+The operation has the type `MathOp`, which is the enum type we defined in the previous section.
 `MathResult` has a single formal parameter, the value of type `F32` returned as the result of the operation.